vhartman/vhartman.github.io/index.md

 custom_css: cv
 ---

 I'm Valentin!
+I am a Postdoc at the [Computational Robotics Lab](https://crl.ethz.ch/index.html) at ETH.
-I am a PhD student in [Marc Toussaint's](https://marc-toussaint.net) [LIS group](https://argmin.lis.tu-berlin.de/) at TU Berlin, working on task and motion planning (TAMP) using optimization techniques, in addition to sampling based planners, with inspiration from control theory.
+Previously, I was in [Marc Toussaint's](https://marc-toussaint.net) [LIS group](https://argmin.lis.tu-berlin.de/) at TU Berlin, working on task and motion planning (TAMP) using optimization techniques, in addition to sampling based planners, with inspiration from control theory.
-I am associated with [IntCDC](https://www.intcdc.uni-stuttgart.de/), and am involved in several projects at the intersection of robotics and architecture.
+I was associated with [IntCDC](https://www.intcdc.uni-stuttgart.de/), and was involved in several projects at the intersection of robotics and architecture.

 Generally, I like making robotics code go fast.
 Most of the time, the code I am looking at has strong relations to control systems, optimization, trajectory planning, or numerical methods.
 Before taking on my current position, I have been a mechanical engineering student at ETH Zurich, and have focussed on robotics, systems and control.